Study of net-baryon higher moments in PNJL model and their expectation for net-proton using the Subensemble Acceptance Method for the search of QCD critical point: Higher-order moments and volume independent moment products

-The moments are related to the thermodynamic susceptibilities, $\chi_i^{\left( n\right) }$, where \emph{n} is the order of the susceptibility and \emph{i} stands for the type of conserved quantum number.
+The thermodynamic susceptibilities, $\chi_i^{\left( n\right) }$, where \emph{n} is the order of the susceptibility and \emph{i} stands for the type of conserved quantum number are related to the correlation lengths of the system which are again related to the higher order moments of conserved quantities.
+Therefore, the moments of conserved quantities are related to these susceptibilities.
 For net-proton distribution, \emph{i} becomes baryon quantum number (\emph{B}).
 These susceptibilities are written in terms of cumulants ($C_n$) as,

-where V is the volume and T is the temperature.
+where V is the system volume and T is the temperature.

 From Eq.
-(10) susceptibilities are dependent on volume i.e. the size of the system.
+(11) susceptibilities are dependent on volume i.e. the size of the system.
 This can also be observed that most of the cumulant values show a linear variation with the average number of participants (\emph{viz.} $\left\langle N_{part}\right\rangle $) which is calculated from the globular model, this means a linear increase with $\left\langle N_{part}\right\rangle $) as the system volume increases.
-Refer to [19, 20] for net-proton, net-kaon and net-$\Lambda$ particle multiplicity distribution respectively.
-For volume independent susceptibility ratios, moment products or ratios of net-particle multiplicity distributions are calculated.
+Refer to \cite{19, 20} for net-proton, net-kaon, and net-$\Lambda$ particle multiplicity distribution respectively.
+For volume independent susceptibility ratios, moment products or ratios of cumulants of net-particle multiplicity distributions are calculated.
 They are related as,

-The calculation of product of moment is easily done by using the Eq.
+The calculation of the product of moments is easily done by using Eq.
 (8) as follows, \\